anncli/humor-project/README.md

 using (true);
 ```

-The initial sample data was added directly to the connected Supabase project.
-It is remote data, so it is not stored in this repository or included in Git commits.
+The leaderboard data lives in the connected Supabase project, not in this repository or its Git history.

+### Data flow

+1. `src/lib/supabase.ts` creates the shared Supabase client using `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`.
+2. On each request, the server-rendered home page in `src/app/page.tsx` queries `public.memes` for `id`, `image_url`, `caption`, and `upvote_count`, ordered from highest to lowest `upvote_count`.
+3. The first three rows are passed to `RankingPodium`, which renders each one as a `MemeCard` in the podium layout.
+The remaining rows use the same `MemeCard` component in the ranking grid.
+4. Each card renders the row's `image_url` with Next.js `Image`, its `caption` as accessible alt text and visible copy, and its `upvote_count` as Roar-ee points.
+The position in the sorted result becomes the displayed rank.

+Visitors can only read the feed through the `Public can view memes` RLS policy.
+Use a privileged server-side or administrative connection for imports and other writes—never expose those credentials to the browser.

 ## Sample data source

-The current feed contains 12 public Crackd examples, added once for a class-demo visualization.
-The page attributes this sample content with “Based on crackd.ai.”
+The current feed contains the public Crackd All Time top 20, imported once for a class-demo visualization.
+The page attributes this content with “Based on crackd.ai.”
 There is no scheduled scraper, crawler, or import script.
 Any future import should respect the source's terms and preserve appropriate attribution or permissions.

 ## Project structure